Water Lab

 Water Testing

 Drinking water may contain contaminants that could pose a human health concern.
-An important way to assure that drinking water quality is safe for human consumption is to test the water.
+An important way to ensure that drinking water quality is safe for human consumption is to test the water.
 Testing can help to determine: 1) if a contaminant is present, and 2) if present, whether the level of concentration is high enough for concern.

-Pick Up and Drop Off Information
+Bottle Pick Up and Sample Drop Off Information

 |